SAFA mentoring programme

 SAFA’s mentoring agreement

 Mentoring is governed by the principles applied in SAFA’s mentoring pilot.
-Read more about the principles (in Finnish):
+Read more about the principles:

 As part of the mentoring pilot, the mentors and mentees undertake to give feedback and submit ideas for developing SAFA’s mentoring activities.

 More information about mentoring (in Finnish)